 This was formula journalism at its worst.
-We were treated to an utterly stupid sequence, showing the difference between a horse and beef carcase (illustrated), but was given no inkling at all of how the horsemeat
+We were treated to an utterly facile sequence, showing the difference between a horse and beef carcase (illustrated), but was given no inkling at all of how the horsemeat

 would have been used, and how thus it escaped detection during manufacture.